-Commercial Driver Education in Washington DCGet Free Commercial Auto Insurance Quotes from Multiple Providers
+Commercial Driver Education in Washington DCCompare Commercial Vehicle Insurance Rates in 3 Steps

 In the District of Columbia, if you would like to apply for a commercial driver's license (CDL) you must already have a regular driver's license.
 Then your first step is to take the CDL knowledge test, which will determine whether you know the laws governing the operation of commercial vehicles in the district and across the country.